 The History of Soil and Water Conservation Districts

 Soil and Water Conservation Districts arose as a result of the environmental disaster of the 1930’s known as the “Great Dust Bowl”.
 This event brought the nation’s attention to the fact that soil is a precious natural resource as it takes approximately 100 years for only 1 inch of topsoil to form.
 During the 1930’s, farmers were losing about 3 to 5 inches of topsoil per year due to poor farming practices and dry windy conditions.
 Soils were being carried away by wind and deposited hundreds of miles away.
-As this life-giving soil literally rained down on Washington D.C., there was a federal call to action by soil scientist Hugh Hammond Bennett to create laws to provide the basis for local conservation districts.
+As this life-giving soil literally rained down on Washington D.C., there was a federal call to action by soil scientist Hugh Hammond Bennett to create laws to provide the basis for creating local conservation districts.
 The Districts worked with local farmers, connecting them to valuable federal government programs designed to help them adopt practices which aided in soil and water conservation.
 Maine joined in by ratifying the authorizing legislation in 1941 to establish Soil & Water Conservation Districts in every county in the state.
 Today, we are losing topsoil to erosion at the rate of about 5 tons per acre a year, or about the thickness of a dime.
 The function of conservation districts was, and still is, to address the needs within the district for maintaining or improving soil and water quality.